Berohlfs/PythonDataScienceBasics/README.md

 # Introduction

 * `DataPrep-MUN`: contents, assignments and datasets from the Data Preparation Techniques course at MUN.
+* `DataMining-MUN`: contents, assignments and datasets from the Data Mining course at MUN.
 * `src`: practicing and notes.

 ## Setup (Jupyter Notebook)